spark-mv/cdn/install.md

 5. Enable HolaCDN on your machine for local testing
 6. Redirect your user's traffic to use HolaCDN or enable statistics collection

-If you have any questions, email us: cdn-help@hola.org, or skype: holacdn
+If you have any questions, email us at cdn-help [at] hola [dot] org, or skype: holacdn

 # 1. Sign up for a new account